thtauhid/wp_moduler/readme.txt

 Photocredit:

-backlit-clouds-crescent-moon-556664.jpg	:	Photo by luizclas from Pexels affection-afterglow-backlit-556667.jpg	:	Photo by luizclas from Pexels affection-afterglow-backlit-556667.jpg	:	Photo by luizclas from Pexels adult-blur-cap-701739.jpg				:	Photo by Kristina Paukshtite from Pexels
+beard-eyewear-face-874158.jpg				:	Photo by bruce mars from Pexels adolescent-attractive-beautiful-638700.jpg	:	Photo by Thierry Fillieul from Pexels beautiful-blur-carefree-713312.jpg			:	Photo by Min An from Pexels